 Fall and Spring internships are offered only for credit.

 One of the essential goals of the program is to provide interns with access to individuals who can impart knowledge gained by real-world experience.
 Each intern's specific supervisor will be responsible for their day to day progress, the Director of Programs and Community Engagement will be charged with monitoring the overall performance of an intern.

 Students wishing to acquire a variety of employment experiences -- for pay, college credit, or strictly volunteer experience -- will join a stimulating, fast-paced environment and learn the many facets of municipal government.
-Days/hours are flexible.
-Remote-work internship opportunities are available.
+Remote-work internship opportunities and flexible hours are available for credit-based internships.
 All interns must be residents of Nassau County.